anujdhawan/gcp-provisioning/README.md

 #### Provision New User
 This script can be used to provision a new user within your Organization's Google Admin Console.
+The script has been designed to run independent of the main provision_gcp_project_wrapper.py file.
+If you choose to integrate this script with main script, logging can be enabled by uncommenting the appropriate lines in provision_user.py

 **WARNING:** If the requested user is a conflicting account, the script will automatically force the user to change the email address associated with their consumer account and does not provide the opportunity to migrate the existing account to your organization.
 Only use this script for brand new users or accounts for which you want to reclaim without migrating the associated     data to your organization.
 #### Variables